benjaminhlina/ecotox/README.md

 ## Installation
-You can install the released version of 'ecotox' from CRAN with:
+You can install the CRAN released version of 'ecotox' from CRAN with:

 ``` r
 install.packages("ecotox")